WHAT IS A LIPID?

 Free (unesterified) fatty acids are minor constituents of living tissues but are of biological importance as precursors of lipids as an energy source and as cellular messengers.
 (More...).

 Phosphatidic acid or 1,2-diacyl-sn-glycerol-3-phosphate is found in trace amounts only in tissues under normal circumstances, but it has great metabolic importance as a biosynthetic precursor of all other glycerolipids.
+In plants, it has a signalling function.
 It is strongly acidic and is usually isolated as a mixed salt.
 One specific isomer is illustrated as an example.

 Lysophosphatidic acid with one mole of fatty acid per mole of lipid (in position sn-1) is a marker for ovarian cancer, and is a key cellular messenger.
 (More...).